 What Chacala actually is

-Chacala is a single golden cove backed by palms, with a fishing-village core of maybe a few hundred residents, sitting about an hour and a half north of Puerto Vallarta and 40 minutes north of Sayulita.
-That’s the whole thing.
-One beach, a line of palapa seafood restaurants at the sand, a handful of small hotels and rentals, a cobbled lane or two, and jungle behind.
-There is no bank, no real supermarket, no club, and often patchy signal.
+Chacala is a single golden cove backed by coconut palms, with a fishing-village core of maybe three hundred residents, sitting about an hour and a half north of Puerto Vallarta and 40 minutes north of Sayulita in the Compostela municipality of northern Nayarit.
+That is the whole thing.
+One crescent of sand roughly a kilometer long, a line of palapa seafood restaurants right at the waterline, a handful of small hotels and jungle guesthouses, two or three cobbled lanes, and steep green hills behind.
+There is no bank, no proper supermarket, no club, and phone signal that drops out for stretches.
+The nearest ATM and grocery store are 15 minutes back up the hill in Las Varas, at the Highway 200 junction.

-Worth it, but only if the pitch lands for you.
-If you want to read a book in a hammock, swim in calm water, eat grilled fish with your feet in the sand, and go to bed early, Chacala is close to perfect.
-If you want bars, shopping, a scene, or a full itinerary, you’ll be bored by lunch on day two.
-The town gives you almost nothing to “do,” and that is the entire point.
-Come with cash, because card acceptance is spotty and the nearest ATM is a drive away.
+The honest read: this is a hammock-and-book beach, and it is very good at exactly that.
+If you want to swim in flat water, eat a whole fish grilled over wood with your feet in the sand, and be asleep by ten, Chacala lands close to perfect.
+If you want bars, a scene, shopping or a full itinerary, you will be bored by lunch on day two.
+The town hands you almost nothing to “do,” and that emptiness is the product.
+This is a beaches and wellness stop, not a party one.

 How we’d play it